Wi-Fi 6E Now or Wait for Wi-Fi 7?

 Wi-Fi 7

-Wi-Fi 6E or Wi-Fi 7?
+Wi-Fi 6E Or Wi-Fi 7?

 Examining the many distinctions between the two protocols can help you find the best answer.
 The three most significant changes are the change in theoretical maximum speed, increased channel width, and Quadrature Amplitude Modulation (QAM).